 Israelology– PW supports replacement theology (or supercessionism)

-Here are several questions I have used to debate the two Prewrath devotees, and found them either quite unwilling or unable to answer coherently.
+Here are several questions I have used to debate the two Prewrath devotees and found them either quite unwilling or unable to answer coherently.
 Keep in mind; this is using the PW view of how things play out as the backdrop.

-If the Seals 1-5 are not the wrath of God, but rather, are the wrath of man/Satan/ Antichrist….HOW do they (man/Satan/Antichrist) initiate said seals.
+If the Seals 1-5 are not the wrath of God, but rather, are the wrath of man/Satan/ Antichrist….HOW do they (man/Satan/Antichrist) initiate said seals?

 If the Church is not raptured, and we are still on the earth, then how then do we when these have begun (if Man or Satan initiates these)?
-IOW, how do we know specifically when the first Seal has been opened?
+IOW, how do we know specifically when the First Seal has been opened?

 How is the “wrath of man” or “wrath of Satan” any different from what has already occurred in history?
 In the 20th Century alone, we have documented hundreds of millions killed due to crime, war, persecution, starvation, genocide, pestilence, murder, abortion, holocaust, etc.…and yet, we could not point to a single moment when the rider on the white horse could have arrived.
-More Christians have died in the 20th-21st century then the previous 20 centuries combined.
+More Christians have died in the 20th-21st century than the previous 20 centuries combined.

 If the first Seal is marked by the arrival of THE Antichrist (rider on the white horse), how will one know who it is?
 Paul states in 2 Thess.
 2:7-8 that the man of lawlessness (The Antichrist) cannot be revealed UNTIL the one who restrains, is taken out of the way.